 I’m pleased to announce that I have been invited to show at Cotley Tithe Barn, near Chard as part of this year’s Somerset Art Weeks Festival.
 I’ll be showing with thirteen other artists, responding to the Barn and it’s environs, at Venue 92– Alice Crane, Tim Martin and Guests.

-In July I will feature in FIFTY BEES: The Interconnectedness of All Things, at ACEArts in Somerset.
+In July I will have work featured in FIFTY BEES: The Interconnectedness of All Things, at ACEArts in Somerset.
 Curated by Somerset-based fibre artist Lydia Needle, Lydia has crafted fifty ‘bee pieces’ in wool.
-Fifty artists and makers have responded to the biodiversity of each bee- mine was Andrena ferox (Oak Mining Bee).
-Lydia has done an incredible job to not only produce fifty stunning miniature pieces of work but to also keep all the contributors on track too- with the help of her beekeepers.
+Fifty artists and makers responded to the biodiversity of each bee- mine was Andrena ferox (Oak Mining Bee).
+Lydia has done a great job to not only produce fifty stunning miniature pieces of work but to also keep all the contributors on track too- with the help of her beekeepers.

 In March I will be taking part in a group exhibition which I have been asked to curate by The Brewhouse in Taunton, Somerset.
 Called ‘The Transformed Land‘, invited artists present work which will discuss place; how we change it and how it shapes us.

 David Daniels, Russell Denman, Andrew George, Eleanor Goulding, Andrew Lansley, Jason Miller, Paul Newman, Linn O’Carroll, Howard Phipps, Jennifer Newbury, David Smith, Clive Walley, Deborah Westmancoat.

 Each artist has been asked to provide a statement which illustrates their response to the places they work with and what it means to them and there will be an introductory text by Jenny Newbury which explores some of the themes behind the show.

 The exhibition takes place from 6 March- 29 April with the preview on Friday 10 March from 5-7pm.